jinkaiqian-color/CMYK-to-Lab-iccExtract/Introduction.md

 **Why Roundtrips Don't Always Match ?**

 Because the B2A1 table forces a specific GCR/black-generation rule during the L* a* b* $\rightarrow$ CMYK conversion, taking a CMYK value, converting it to L* a* b*, and converting it back to CMYK will often yield a slightly different CMYK recipe.
+Also, other factors could be interpolation, floating-point calculations, etc.

 ## A Learning Project Open to Discussion
 This project began as a personal effort to better understand ICC profiles, color management, and the relationship between CMYK values and measured color.
 By